 Critical Conversations: Social Issues Explored

 Critical Conversations debuted in 2017 to heighten staff awareness of timely and relevant societal issues impacting libraries.
-The program includes lunch and ends at 3 p.m.
+The program includes speakers, break-out sessions, lunch and ends at 3 p.m.
 The 2017 Critical Conversations included sessions with experts in the areas of homeless library patrons, patrons that suffer with mental health issues and the impact of Ohio's opioid problem on libraries.
 The day featured a keynote speaker and concluded with a panel for Q & A.

 Youth Services Special Events